ply/know-how/study-research-write.md

-# How to study, research and write a thesis? - notes
+# Studying, research and writing a thesis

 - [How to Read a Book by Paul N. Edwards](https://pne.people.si.umich.edu/PDF/howtoread.pdf) (pdf)
 - [How to Read a Paper Efficiently (By Prof. Pete Carr)](https://www.youtube.com/watch?v=IeaD0ZaUJ3Y) (video)